Liverpool F.C. 9–0 AFC Bournemouth

 The 2022–23 Premier League match between Liverpool and Bournemouth at Anfield, Liverpool, took place on Saturday 27 August 2022.
 Liverpool won 9–0, which is the joint-largest win in the history of the competition.
-Previously, the feat had only been achieved on three occasions in the Premier League; twice by Manchester United in 1995 and 2021 against Ipswich Town and Southampton respectively, and once by Leicester City in 2019, also against Southampton.
+Previously, the feat had been achieved on three occasions in the Premier League; twice by Manchester United in 1995 and 2021 against Ipswich Town and Southampton respectively, and once by Leicester City in 2019, also against Southampton.

 This match equalled Liverpool's biggest win in the top flight.
 They achieved the same scoreline at Anfield during the 1989–90 season against Crystal Palace.
 This was also Bournemouth's worst ever top-flight defeat.
 Bournemouth manager Scott Parker was sacked three days after the match.

 Background

-Going into Gameweek 4 of the 2022–23 Premier League season, Liverpool, who were runners-up in the previous season, were enduring their worst start to a Premier League under manager Jürgen Klopp.
-They drew with newly-promoted Fulham and Crystal Palace, before losing in the North West Derby away to Manchester United.
-Meanwhile, despite beating Aston Villa at home on the opening day, Bournemouth, who were promoted from the EFL Championship in the previous season, were experiencing a similarly disappointing start to the season with one win and two defeats.
+Liverpool were runners-up in the 2021–22 Premier League season, but going into Gameweek 4 of the 2022–23 campaign, they were enduring their worst league start under manager Jürgen Klopp.
+After draws with newly-promoted Fulham and Crystal Palace, they lost away to rivals Manchester United.
+Meanwhile, Bournemouth were promoted from the EFL Championship in the previous season, and were experiencing a similarly disappointing start, their only victory coming at home to Aston Villa on the opening day.

 Pre-match

 Team selection

-Liverpool made one change to the starting line-up that lost their previous match away at Manchester United; Brazilian holding-midfielder Fabinho was preferred to veteran James Milner.
-Centre-back Virgil van Dijk and midfielder Jordan Henderson made their 200th and 400th Premier League appearances respectively.
+Liverpool made one change to the starting line-up that lost their previous match away at Manchester United; Brazilian holding midfielder Fabinho was preferred to veteran James Milner.
+Centre-back Virgil van Dijk made his 200th Premier League appearance, while midfielder Jordan Henderson made 400th in the competition for Liverpool.

 Bournemouth made three changes to the team who lost 3–0 at home to then league leaders Arsenal with Lewis Cook, Ryan Christie and Jaidon Anthony all coming into the starting XI.